 Parmesan works well in any dish that requires nutritional yeast.
 The flavor profile is very similar, yet parmesan cheese provides gooeyness to recipes.
 You can find parmesan in any grocery store if you don’t have some in your fridge already.

 As noted, this swap does include dairy.
 It is not a good substitution for those who can’t or don’t eat dairy.

 Use as a swap in a 1:1 ratio.

-Coconut aminos are commonly used in vegan recipes as a seasoning alternative.
 You will notice there is a difference in consistency as aminos are sold in liquid form, whereas nutritional yeast is offered in a flake form.
-However, there is a similar taste that makes coconut aminos work well as a replacement.
+However, a similar taste makes coconut aminos work well as a replacement.

 These aminos are often compared to soy sauce both for color, consistency, and also taste.
 When using coconut aminos, you’ll note a nutty, sweet, salty, slightly fruity taste.
 Choose this liquid replacement when making dishes that are saucy or soupy.
 You will want to avoid using this swap to top salads or other dishes without a liquid component.

 As the popularity of coconut aminos grows, it is more easily found in grocery stores.
 However, you may still have some trouble finding it at your local store if there is not a demand for it.
 Beyond that, the sweetness and slightly fruity taste will alter the flavor of your dishes.

 Coconut aminos provide a taste that is similar to nutritional yeast in dishes.
 It works well in liquid-based recipes as a replacement.

 You cannot use coconut aminos in recipes that do not have sauces.
 This swap may also not be at all grocery stores.
 The flavor does vary, which will change the taste of the dish.